 Tone and style

-Given Offshore Students will be accessing the course materials and announcements purely online, be mindful to use clear language:
+Given that offshore students will be accessing the course materials and announcements purely online, be mindful to use clear language:

 - Ensure your weekly communication is friendly, succinct and uses simple language.

 - Use red, bold, italics, exclamation mark and capital letters in the body of your text sparingly.

 - Use bullet points where possible when communicating directly.

 - Use meaningful headings to chunk information.